sumn2u/learn-javascript/en/numbers/README.md

 let y = 9999999999999999;  // y will be 10000000000000000
 ```

-It interprets numeric constants as hexadecimal if they are preceded by `0x`.&#x20;
+The numeric constants are interpreted as hexadecimal if they are preceded by an `0x`.

 ```javascript
 let z = 0xFF; // 255